The Complete Guide to Filing Options for Just-Married Taxes

 When a Previous Spouse Passes Away

-When you Get a Divorce During a Tax Year
+When You Divorce During a Tax Year

-If you are divorced, however, you can choose to file either as head of household or as single.
-If you choose to file as the head of household, you must either be the custodial parent of your children.
+You will still be able to file using the “married” status if you are only separated.
+It will be up to you and your spouse to decide whether to file jointly or separately.
+You can choose to file either as head of household or as single if you are divorced.
+Anyone filing as the head of household must be the custodial parent of any children.
 You can also file as head of household if you paid for most home expenses during the year.